Tips for Managing Holiday Spending

 5) Invest in community and social connection.
 Spend a wonderful twelve minutes watching this Ted Talk about a 75-year Harvard study.
 Social connection takes extra effort in this season of our lives, but it’s quite possibly never been more important to tend.
 Strong personal relationships create fulfillment that leaves little to no space for empty consumerism.

-We’re all learning to be more resilient and self-sufficient.
-The year 2020 is unlikely to be forgotten by anyone who lived through it, but we don’t have to give up just yet.
-My husband and I refer to his period of deployment to the Middle East as “the best experience we never want again.”
-The coming months can be the same.
+The coming months can be an exercise in resilience and self-sufficiency.
 Stay in control of your approach, remain flexible and focus on the good.
 There are still plentiful opportunities to round out the year with intentionally crafted gratitude.